SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#368]) Extends the probability system to set a row at a time.
 Hold an audition pad and turn select to change the whole rows probability.
 This is particularly useful in combination with the euclidean sequencing to get a semi random pattern going

-### 4.4 - Instrument Clip View - Synth/Midi Features
+### 4.4 - Instrument Clip View - Synth/Midi Clip Features

 #### 4.4.1 - Keyboard View